-NOTE 4 -- SUBSEQUENT EVENTS
+NOTE 3 -- SUBSEQUENT EVENTS

-The Company has evaluated all events that occurred after the balance sheet date of April 30, 2010 through June 24, 2011, the date these financial statements were issued.
-The Management of the Company determined that there were no reportable events that occurred during that subsequent period to be disclosed or recorded other than those included in Note 1.
+The Company has evaluated all events that occurred after the balance sheet date of April 30, 2012 through June 8, 2012, the date these financial statements were issued.
+The Management of the Company determined that there were no reportable events that occurred during that subsequent period to be disclosed or recorded.

-ITEM 2

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATION
+ITEM 2 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATION